TK20466/RPG-Web-Components/README.md

 # RPG-Web-Components
-An Age of Rebellion-themed set of AngularJS directives and components
+An AoR-themed set of AngularJS directives and components